Anticipatory Action Task Force

 The mission of the Anticipatory Action Task Force (AATF) is to promote the use of anticipatory humanitarian action to risks.

-To date, this approach is being developed in over 60 countries by the International Federation of Red Cross and Red Crescent Societies (IFRC), Start Network, The UN World Food Programme (WFP), The UN Food and Agriculture Organization (FAO), and The UN Office for the Coordination of Humanitarian Affairs (OCHA).
+To date, this approach is being implemented in 35 countries by the International Federation of Red Cross and Red Crescent Societies (IFRC), Start Network, the UN World Food Programme (WFP), the UN Food and Agriculture Organization (FAO), and the UN Office for the Coordination of Humanitarian Affairs (OCHA).
 These initiatives, supported by generous support from key donors, contribute to the broader efforts of the humanitarian, development and climate communities to scale-up and mainstream anticipatory approaches within national governmental disaster risk management frameworks and within humanitarian/development systems.

 On this page you will find resources developed by the Anticipatory Action Task Force.